 Change Management: When Team Members are Deeply Resistant to Change

-In this series of posts, I’ve been discussing some of the challenges managers face as they help team members negotiate organizational change.
+In this series of posts, I’ve discussed some of the challenges managers face as they help team members negotiate organizational change.
 The series has a light-hearted approach, using pseudo-scientific names: Benightedness, Phobia, Obliviousia, and Xenoskepticosis.
 Having covered the first three in earlier posts, I will now address the last on the list, Xenoskepticosis.

 I picked this name because, literally translated, it means “skeptical of anything foreign or unfamiliar.”
 Healthy skepticism is a good thing, as long as it doesn’t become contrarianism, i.e. Xenoskepticosis, a deep resistance and non-receptive attitude toward perspectives that are not aligned with one’s own point of view.